 - Complete the Club Information and Membership Roster containing the names and requested information for at least 15 members of your club.

-The academic requirement for club officers is as follows:
+The academic requirements for club officers are as follows:

-A student must have at least a 2.0 GPA.
+Students must have and maintain at least a 2.0 GPA.

 Non-matriculated students may not be officers of clubs.